Yoko Ceiling Painting (Yes)

 When John reached the top of the ladder, he looked through the spyglass and read a word written in tiny letters.
 This simple word, ‘Yes’ became his koan, his mantra and his path to freedom.

-This was the day he met Yoko Ono on the eve of her first art show in London at Indica gallery, and this was her art piece called Ceiling Painting.
+This was the day he met Yoko Ono on the eve of her first art show in London at Indica gallery (before the opening), and this was her art piece called Ceiling Painting.

 You’re on this ladder – you feel like a fool, you could fall any minute – and you look through it and it just says ‘YES,’” John told David Sheff in 1980.
 “Well, all the so-called avant-garde art at the time, and everything that was supposedly interesting was all negative; this smash-the-piano-with-a-hammer, break-the-sculpture, boring, negative crap.
 It was all anti-, anti-, anti-.
 Anti-art, anti-establishment.
 And just that ‘YES’ made me stay in a gallery full of apples and nails, instead of just walking out saying, ‘I’m not gonna buy any of this crap.’”